AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/CustomTrait/customtrait.md

 pub mod traits;
 ```

-The crate's `Cargo.toml` will import all ink! and Openbrush crates and it will be used by the contract's Cargo.toml to import all methods.
-We will name this package `payable_mint`
+The crate's `Cargo.toml` will import all ink! and Openbrush crates and it will be used by the contract's `Cargo.toml` to import all methods.
+We will name this package `payable_mint`.
 ```toml
 [package]
 name = "payable_mint_pkg"